knmoriwaki/cosmoglint/README.md

 ```
 The distance and velocity relative to halo are modeled when options `--use_dist` and `--use_vel` are given.

-The data should be a hdf5 file that contains the following properties of halos:
+The training data should be a hdf5 file that contains the following properties of halos:
 - `HaloMass`
 - `NumSubgroups`
 - `Offset`